2022 Winter Olympics: Concerns and controversies

 During the bidding process, critics questioned the Beijing bid, arguing that the proposed outdoor venue sites do not have reliable snowfall in winter for snow sports.
 Concerns have been raised that snow may need to be transported to the venues at great cost and with uncertain environmental consequences.

 Additional concerns about weather conditions were raised during certain events.
 Swedish athlete Frida Karlsson nearly collapsed after the women's skiathlon due to low temperatures.
 Afterwards, the Swedes considered putting in a request for races to be moved to earlier in the day, stating that the afternoons and early evenings scheduled for European TV audiences were hurting the performance of the athletes.

-As with 2008, activists, human rights groups, and diplomats have made calls to boycott the Olympic Games when they are hosted by China.
-In the aftermath of the 2019 leak of the Xinjiang papers, the 2019–2020 Hong Kong protests, and the Uyghur genocide, calls were made for a boycott of the 2022 Games.
+As in 2008, activists, human rights groups, and diplomats made calls to boycott the Olympic Games when hosted by China.
+In the aftermath of the 2019 leak of the Xinjiang papers, the 2019–2020 Hong Kong protests, and the persecution of Uyghurs in China, calls were made for a boycott of the 2022 Games.
 Because of these issues, the selection of an athlete from Xinjiang as part of the final torchbearers received a mixed reaction.

 In February 2021, the Chinese Communist Party-owned tabloid Global Times warned that China could "seriously sanction any country that follows a boycott."
 In March 2021, Chinese spokesperson Guo Weimin stated that any attempt to boycott the Olympics would be doomed to fail.
 China's Foreign Minister Wang Yi also told the EU's foreign policy chief Josep Borrell that they should attend the games to "enhance exchanges on winter sport", and to "foster new highlights" in bilateral cooperation.